nbramblett/AdventOfCode2022/README.md

 Apparently Kotlin doesn't have ternary expressions, or switch statements!
 The more you know, huh.
 I'm also still unclear how the forEach syntax works; I expected it to be like Java where it expects a lambda like `foo.forEach(bar -> bar.baz())`, but that was not actually correct.

+### Day 3

+I got pretty thrown off by the fact that Kotlin doesn't let you cast a Char to Int directly, had to go look it up and learn about `.code`.
+There's almost definitely a better way to calculate the values, but this worked nicely.
+The built-in `chunk()` method was a godsend for Part 2 also, though I did get misled originally by trying `partition()`.